Branshi/CSCI2300-CalculatorApp/README.md

 Caltrix comes with four pre-defined themes which can be easily found online:

 - **Everforest - Light**
+    Note: upon finishing the application add images of each theme to each listed theme.
 - **Everforest - Dark**
 - **Catppuccin - Latte**
 - **Catppuccin - Frappe**